The Original Muscle Beach Santa Monica

 THE HISTORY OF MUSCLE BEACH CALIFORNIA

-What began as a venue for people in Santa Monica to watch acrobats, gymnasts, wrestlers, stuntmen and stuntwomen practice their fantastical acts for films being shot during the Great Depression (to distract people’s attention from their own financial crises), the Original Muscle Beach, located just south of Santa Monica Pier, quickly became a popular attraction in LA County for beachgoers and athletes alike.
+What began as a venue for people in Santa Monica to watch acrobats, gymnasts, wrestlers, and stunt performers practice their fantastical acts for films being shot during the Great Depression (to distract people’s attention from their own financial crises), the Original Muscle Beach in Santa Monica, located just south of the Santa Monica Pier, quickly became a popular attraction in LA County for beachgoers and athletes alike.

 Not to be confused with nearby Muscle Beach in Venice, the Original Muscle Beach began in Santa Monica in the early 1930s and has since been dubbed “original” to help distinguish between Muscle Beach Santa Monica and Muscle Beach Venice.

-While the name “Muscle Beach” didn’t catch on until later in the mid-1940s, the beach was known simply as just another one of Santa Monica’s parks that was owned and maintained by the Santa Monica Parks and Recreation Department.
-The Works Progress Administration (WPA) installed exercise equipment at what is now known as Original Muscle Beach where gymnastic and acrobatic exhibitions were regularly held.
+While the name “Muscle Beach” didn’t catch on until later in the mid-1940s, the beach was known simply as another of Santa Monica’s parks owned and maintained by the Santa Monica Parks and Recreation Department.
+The Works Progress Administration (WPA) installed exercise equipment at what is now known as Original Muscle Beach Santa Monica where gymnastic and acrobatic exhibitions were regularly held.

 As word spread of the new and exciting beach attraction that was bringing athletes from a variety of disciplines like outdoor wrestling and even circus performers, the beach park at Santa Monica came to be known as the place-to-be for celebrities, actors, stunt people and of course, bodybuilders.